ucscGenomeBrowser/kent-core/src/product/README.txt

         * Will probably require some support via the [genome-mirror](mailto:genome-mirror@soe.ucsc.edu) mailing list.
-        * To keep up with changes in the Genome Browser, you will have to install linux packages and update the linux distribution yourself in the future and apply UCSC data updates yourself using rsync or MySQL table loads
+        * To keep up with changes in the Genome Browser, you will have to install linux packages and update the linux distribution yourself in the future and apply UCSC data updates yourself using rsync or MariaDB table loads
         * Configuration changes on our side may break your setup.
         * For maximum browsing speed, can require up to 2-6TB to store all genome annotation tracks.
         * For commercial users: license agreements take longer to negotiate, no click-through license.